boyter/boyter.org/content/posts/unicode-support-what-does-that-actually-mean.md

 ![Chrome Unicode Case Folding](/static/code-spelunker-a-code-search-command-line-tool/example_chrome.png)
 ![Firefox Unicode Case Folding](/static/code-spelunker-a-code-search-command-line-tool/example_firefox.png)

 Chome (Edge does the same thing) follows full case folding rules (which also maps Æ to accented ae variants!), where-as Firefox follows simple case folding rules.
 Which one is correct?
-I asked a work collegue from Denmark, and he actually liked *both* depending on what he was searching for and the context of the page.
+I asked a work colleague from Denmark, and he actually liked *both* depending on what he was searching for and the context of the page.
 So there is no clear answer as to which one you should implement, BOTH types can be considered correct.

 That's one of the issue's with stating "unicode support" in any software product.
 Your implementation probably isn't wrong, but it might not be what the user expects.

 So dealing with case-folding is clearly a lot of work.
 How about we just work with bytes?
-The string is just bytes under the hood after all... 🤔 This incidently was the response I got from a resident C programmer.
+The string is just bytes under the hood after all... 🤔 This incidentally was the response I got from a resident C programmer.
 Lets forget case folding and just worry about the "normal case".
 If we lower-case/upper-case everything and work like that everything be fine yes?

 Consider trying to make a search engine 🔍.
 After finding some relevant results you probably want to highlight matches inside the result.
 That is the user searches for something and expects you to highlight that term in the results page.
 Lets consider the following search string,